Pregnancy Calendar

 Important Notes

-• Take prenatal vitamins with folic acid
+• Take prenatal vitamins

-• Avoid alcohol, tobacco, and certain medications
+• Avoid alcohol and tobacco

-• Schedule your first prenatal appointment
+• Schedule first appointment

 First Trimester